-Three world class translated novels delivered over the course of a year for a special person.
+Three world-class translated novels delivered over the course of a year for a very special person.

 1819.
 Iax Agolasky, a young assistant to a notable French explorer, sets off on a journey to the Russian wilderness.
 They soon discover a group of creatures living in a cave: children with animal traits.
 But are they animals, or are they human?
 Faced with questions of faith, science and the fundamentals of truth, tensions rise in the camp.
 Soon the children’s safety becomes threatened and Agolasky needs to act.

 Subscribers also receive up to 40% off all Peirene events, free UK shipping and subscriber exclusives all throughout the year!

 A Peirene subscription is unique.
 Not only will your recipient receive their books far before they reach bookshops but they’ll also become a part of our Peirene community, making our work possible.

 Peirene only publishes first time English translations.
 With the support of our subscribers we are able to take bold risks and translate vital works that might never have reached English readers.

 In 2018 we translated from three new countries: Latvia, Lithuania and Iceland.